These are the things I do to reduce chemicals:

 We are harming our health, our lakes, rivers water supply, and our air with all the chemicals we use.
-I hate to think of the problems our children will have as adults because of the chemicals all of us have gotten used to using.
-Unfortunately, many are harmful and are building up in our bodies and environment.

-So how can we reduce chemical use?
+How can we reduce chemical use?.

-Fifth, recycle and reduce the amount of plastics you use.
+Fourth, recycle and reduce the amount of plastics you use.

-Sixth, purchase organic fruits and vegetables.
+Fifth, purchase organic fruits and vegetables.

 #EcoFact Only a few hundred of the more than 80,000 chemicals in use in the US have been tested for safety.
 President’s Cancer Panel